-Policy 1.2.5 BISCAYNE BAY CAMPUS:
+Policy 1.4.11 BISCAYNE BAY CAMPUS

-To help curtail their further spread into mangrove areas and other natural vegetation associations on campus, the University shall continue a program of removing large stands of Australian pines.
+Continue a program of monitoring and removing Australian pines to help curtail their further spread into mangrove areas and other natural vegetation associations on campus.
 Removal of Australian pines shall be carried out in a manner that minimizes impacts to native vegetation associations.
 Areas from which Australian pines have been removed shall be re-vegetated in a manner consistent with the 16.0 Landscape Design Guidelines Element of this Master Plan.
 The use of native plant species in the landscaping of these areas shall be encouraged.
-The choice of native plant species shall be consistent with those recommended by FIU Facilities Planning and Construction and Landscape Architect staff.
+The choice of native plant species shall be consistent with those recommended by FIU Facilities Planning and Construction staff.
 In no case shall those plant species identified in Section 6.8 of the Miami-Dade County Comprehensive Development Master Plan as potentially invasive be in any University landscaping or enhancement planting.